 Economic Connections: The Power of Community Lending

-But the thread of economic development can be traced even further, from Chiapas and Casa, to CDFIs like CDC (Community Development Corporations, a partner with CNote) and Small Business Administration.
+But the thread of economic development can be traced even further, from Chiapas and Casa, to mission-based lenders like CDC Small Business Finance (CDC), (a CNote partner) and the Small Business Administration.
 At an earlier stage of its history, Casa de Español needed outside capital, too.

 “We love what we do, we’re masters of our craft; for example, I’m a master teacher.
 But then how do we turn that into a business that’s successful?”